 [Thursday 16 September : Paris, France] Went to the Eiffel Tower, but incredibly it was shut - there was some kind of strike on.
 There were barricades up and a sign in French saying exceptionally ferme (literally, "exceptionally closed").
 Walked across the Seine to the Arc de Triomphe, climbed to the top and had a magnificent panoramic view of Paris.
 Then we strolled down the Champs Elysees, through the Tuileries gardens to the Louvre.
 In the evening we took the Metro to Montmartre and had supper with Karen's parents in a restaurant near the beautiful Sacre Couer cathedral.
 The cathedral is at the top of quite a steep hill, and the views of Paris from there are stupendous.

-Most international trains to Brussels arrive at Gare du Midi, which is some distance from the city centre (Brussels' smaller central station handles domestic and local trains).
+Most international trains to Brussels arrive at Gare du Midi, which is some distance from the city centre (Brussels' smaller central station only handles domestic and local trains).
 So I had to walk quite a long way from the station through an industrial area before seeing any guest houses or hotels.
-A nice looking hotel in a small square turned out to be pretty expensive, but when I mentioned that I would be staying for two nights not one, the lady at reception immediately dropped the price drastically.
-So I gladly accepted and moved into a semi-luxury room, reflecting that most people who come to Brussels obviously don't stay long ...
+Shortly before getting to the city centre I came across a very nice looking hotel in a small square so I went inside and enquired about a room.
+It was pretty expensive, but when I mentioned that I would be staying for two nights not one, the lady at reception immediately dropped the price drastically.
+I gladly accepted her offer and moved into a semi-luxury room, reflecting that most people who come to Brussels obviously don't stay long ...

 [Saturday 18 September : Brussels, Belgium] Breakfast in my semi-luxury hotel was outstanding, and I had three cups of coffee to fortify myself for what I suspected would be a long day of exploring Brussels.
 And so it proved, but despite the city's reputation as the most boring place in Europe I found it quite interesting.
 The central square in Brussels (Grand Place) must surely be the most beautiful city square in Europe, if not the world - an expanse of cobbled stones surrounded by venerable old buildings displaying the most exquisite architecture.
 I also went to (inter alia) the Belgian Comic Strip museum (Herge, the author of Tin Tin, was Belgian), the European Parliament buildings, "Mannekin Pis" (a statue of a small boy relieving himself, which for some odd reason has become the popular symbol of Brussels) and the magnificent Gothic cathedral of St Michael and St Gudula.